petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/understanding-custom-element-and-iframe-client-extensions.md

 # Understanding Custom Element and IFrame Client Extensions

-Custom element and IFrame client extensions are special types that integrate remote applications into pages on Liferay.
-They use Liferay's front-end infrastructure to register external applications and render them as page widgets.
-When creating an entry for them in the UI, you can select between the [custom element](#using-the-custom-element-type) and [IFrame](#using-the-iframe-type) and types.
-This determines how the external application is registered with Liferay DXP and rendered in site pages.
+Custom Element and IFrame client extensions use Liferay's front-end infrastructure to register applications with Liferay and render them as page widgets.
+The [custom element](#using-the-custom-element-type) and [iframe](#using-the-iframe-type) types determine how the application is registered with Liferay and rendered in site pages.

-Both of these client extension types are integrated into pages as a widget during the page rendering life cycle.
-When you create the entry, Liferay generates and adds the widget to the OSGi service registry.
+When you create one of these extensions, Liferay generates and adds the widget to the OSGi service registry.
 If desired, you can set additional properties at the entry or widget level to configure how both custom element and IFrame applications are rendered.

 However, custom element and IFrame applications are hosted and rendered differently.
 They also have different levels of access to Liferay services and runtime data.